-There are many routes to find your way “from Baker to Bellingham Bay”.
-One could participate in the annual spring Ski to Sea race, traversing 93 miles from Mt.
-Baker Ski Area to Marine Park.
-Or spend a summer’s day hiking near Mount Baker, followed by a sunset at Bellingham’s “secret playground”, Locust Beach.
-In winter, ski the day away before grabbing dinner and drinks by the bay.
+There are many routes to find your way “from Baker to Bellingham Bay.”
+You could spend the day hiking near Mount Baker, followed by a sunset at Bellingham’s “secret playground”, Locust Beach.
+Or you could ski the day away before grabbing dinner and drinks by the bay.
 The outdoor recreation opportunities here are endless.
 If exploring breweries by foot is more your speed (or you’re simply looking for a fun in-town walking guide), I’ve got you covered with a new way to walk from Baker to the Bay.
 And it doesn’t involve driving to Mt.
 Baker at all!

 This route starts at Kulshan Brewing, whose namesake, Koma Kulshan, is the native name for Mt.
 Baker.
 Sure, it’s a stretch — but this walking guide route will take you to 4 breweries and end at Bellingham Bay in less than 2 miles.
 What’s not to love?

-The new kid on the block, Twin Sisters is only a 5-minute walk from Kulshan.
+One of the new kids on the block, Twin Sisters Brewing is only a 5-minute walk from Kulshan.
 My partner and I have walked between these two breweries on a couple occasions, greeted by friendly neighborhood cats along the way.
 Once you arrive, head for the brewery side if you’re seeking a pint.
 Or check out the full restaurant and bar at Bellingham Beer Garden to fuel up before your next stop.
 Either way, Twin Sisters delivers!
 Their growing tap list pairs perfectly with pub food favorites like tacos, sandwiches, and sliders.